-The Californian winery is located north of St. Helena in the Napa Valley
+The California winery is located north of St. Helena in Napa Valley

-In 1920, the company was discontinued.
-In 1939 he was bought by the three Southern California businessmen Albert "Abbey" Ahern, Charles Freeman and Markquand Foster.
-They gave him today's name, which was formed from parts of all three names.
-Finally, he was acquired by seven Napa businessmen in 1966.
-One of them was Brad Webb, who joined the late 1950s Hanzell
+Operation ceased in 1920.
+In 1939 it was bought by the three Southern California businessmen Albert "Abbey" Ahern, Charles Freeman and Markquand Foster.
+They gave it its current name, which was made up of parts of all three names.
+Finally, it was acquired in 1966 by seven Napa businessmen.
+One of them was Brad Webb, who joined in the late 1950s Hanzell

-introduced the aging in barriques and made a name for it.
-The winery with new management became known in a short time by its excellent wines from Chardonnay and Cabernet Sauvignon.
+introduced the expansion in barriques and made a name for itself.
+The winery with a new tour quickly became known for its excellent wines from Chardonnay and Cabernet Sauvignon.

-Pioneering work was done in 1973 when, for the first time, a Riesling made from noble rotten Riesling grapes called "Edelwein Gold" was produced.
-At the legendary Paris Wine Tasting
+Pioneering work was done in 1973 when a Riesling was produced for the first time from noble rotten Riesling grapes called "Edelwein Gold".
+The legendary Paris Wine Tasting

-In 1976 the company was the only winery with a white wine and a red wine represented (other nine only one wine).
-The "Chardonnay 1972" took the tenth place and the "Cabernet Sauvignon 1967" the tenth place.
-The vineyards cover 120 hectares of vineyards with the domains Bosché Estate, Red Barne Ranch and Sycamore Vineyards.
+In 1976 the company was the only winery represented with a white wine and a red wine (the other nine only one wine).
+The "Chardonnay 1972" took sixth and the "Cabernet Sauvignon 1967" tenth.
+The vineyards cover 120 hectares with the domains Bosché Estate, Red Barne Ranch and Sycamore Vineyards.
 They are planted with the red varieties Cabernet Sauvignon, Cabernet Franc, Merlot, Petite Sirah and Sangiovese, as well as the white varieties Chardonnay, Riesling and Sauvignon Blanc.
-The company was sold in 2001 to the "Legacy Estates Group".
+The business was sold to the "Legacy Estates Group" in 2001.